kfu02/dotfiles/README.md

 First, install Neovim 0.6 with [these instructions](https://github.com/neovim/neovim/releases/tag/v0.6.1).
 Then put the neovim executable into root.
 Start Neovim according to the instructions above, then run `:help nvim` to configure a blank `init.vim` file.

+## Functional Customizations

+Follow comments in .zshrc and init.vim as errors come up. :)

 ## Terminal Theme Installs

 ### [pure](https://github.com/sindresorhus/pure)